treker-mk/website/src/content/faq_en.md

 <details>
   <summary id=data-differences>Several portals display numbers of infected people that are different from yours.
 Why?</summary>

-Sledilnik uses only validated and official data reported daily by the National Institute of Public Health (NIJZ) and all Slovenian hospitals treating COVID-19.
-Our data thus comes directly from verified sources, and we have also cross-compared information from the very beginning (4 March 2020).
+Treker uses only validated and official data reported daily by the National Institute of Public Health (NIJZ) and all North Macedonian hospitals treating COVID-19.
+Our data thus comes directly from verified sources, and we have also cross-compared information from the very beginning (TBD date.
 Differences usually occur because different media and portals obtain the data at different times of the day or use dubious methodology.
 See also [Are your data and visualizations reliable?](#data-reliability)

 </details>